Is Your Teen Abusing Drugs or Alcohol?

 A lack of interest in appearance or clothing.

-Evidence of lying, stealing, or spending money, but having nothing to show for
+Evidence of lying, stealing, or spending money, but having nothing to show for it.

 Sudden or unusual mood changes, especially depression, anger, and aggression.